Published in the newsletters of the Metropolitan Washington Orientation and Mobility Association (May 1996) and

 The above article is reprinted from the May 1996 newsletter of the Metropolitan Washington O&M Association.
 Photographs to illustrate this article all came from the collection of Russ's wife Jean Williams, including original photos, and pictures from three publications she had saved: VA Pamphlet 10-32 A New Approach to the Rehabilitation of the Blind at the Veterans Administration Hospital, Hines Ill. published in February 1950.

 The following pictures show blinded veterans being trained at Hines with the first O&M specialists, learning to navigate through the cafeteria, indoor techniques, and outdoor lessons.
 Photographs are all from Pamphlet 10-32: A New Approach to the Rehabilitation of the Blind at the VA Hospital, Hines Ill., published by the VA February, 1950.

-Note: AFB has posted online a historical chronology of O&M from Frances A. Koestler's Unseen Minority
+The American Foundation for the Blind has an historical chronology of O&M from Frances A. Koestler's Unseen Minority